-- (1) An LEA shall implement strategies and policies consistent with the LEA's plan required in Section R277-609-4. - (2) An LEA shall develop, use and monitor a continuum of intervention strategies to assist students, including students whose behavior in school falls repeatedly short of reasonable expectations, by teaching student behavior expectations, reinforcing student behavior expectations, re-teaching behavior expectations, followed by effective, evidence-based interventions matched to student needs [prior to]before suspension or court referral. - (3) An LEA shall implement positive behavior interventions, supports, and restorative practices as part of the LEA's continuum of behavior interventions strategies.
+(1) An LEA shall implement strategies and policies consistent with the LEA's plan required in Section R277-609-4.

+(2) An LEA shall develop, use and monitor a continuum of intervention strategies to assist students, including students whose behavior in school falls repeatedly short of reasonable expectations, by teaching student behavior expectations, reinforcing student behavior expectations, reinforcing student behavior expectations, reinforcing student evidence-based interventions matched to student needs before suspension or court referral.

+(3) An LEA shall implement positive behavior interventions, supports, and restorative practices as part of the LEA's continuum of behavior interventions strategies.

 R277-609-7.
-LEA [Emergency Safety Intervention (]ESI[)] Committees.
+LEA Emergency Safety Intervention (ESI) Committees.

-- (1) An LEA shall establish an [Emergency Safety Intervention (]ESI[)] Committee. - (2) An LEA's ESI Committee: - (a) shall include: - (i) at least two administrators; - (ii) at least one parent or guardian of a student enrolled in the LEA, appointed by the LEA; and - (iii) at least two certified educational professionals with behavior training and knowledge in both state rules and LEA discipline policies; - (b) shall meet often enough to monitor the use of emergency safety intervention in the LEA; - (c) shall determine and recommend professional development needs; and - (d) shall develop policies for local dispute resolution processes to address concerns regarding disciplinary actions; and - (e) shall ensure that each emergency incident where a school employee uses an emergency safety intervention is documented in the LEA's student information system and reported to the Superintendent through the Board's UTREx system.
+(1) An LEA shall establish an Emergency Safety Intervention (ESI) Committee.

+(2) An LEA's ESI Committee:

+- (a) shall include: - (i) at least two administrators;

+(ii) at least one parent or guardian of a student enrolled in the LEA, appointed by the LEA; and

+(iii) at least two certified educational professionals with behavior training and knowledge in both state rules and LEA discipline policies;

+(b) shall meet often enough to monitor the use of emergency safety intervention in the LEA;

+(c) shall determine and recommend professional development needs; and

+(d) shall develop policies for local dispute resolution processes to address concerns regarding disciplinary actions; and

+(e) shall ensure that each emergency incident where a school employee uses an emergency safety intervention is documented in the LEA's student information system and reported to the Superintendent through the Board's Utah Transcript and Record Exchange (UTREx) system.